-As a real estate agent, you are always on the prowl for new clients, right?
-Not just any real estate client, but qualified real estate leads – people who are ready to buy or sell their home in the next 60 days.
+As a real estate agent, you are always on the prowl for new clients.
+Not just any client, but qualified real estate leads—people who are ready to buy or sell their home in the next 60 days.

-First, let’s describe what a qualified real estate lead is…
+First, let’s define what a qualified real estate lead is…

 An unqualified lead is the contact information of a person who’s considering buying or selling a home sometime in the future, but with no definitive plans.
 A qualified lead is the contact information of a person who is actively looking to purchase their new home, or ready to list their home for sale in the next 60 days.

-So, here are tried-and-true tips on how to get real estate leads that are qualified and eager to find the best Realtor® or agent to take action.
-Are you ready?
+So, here are tried-and-true tips on how real estate agents can get leads that are qualified—and eager to find the best realtor or agent to take action.

 “How can I get free real estate leads?”